LUWIZ

 Check your robots.txt

 Explicitly allow GPTBot, PerplexityBot, ClaudeBot and Google-Extended.
-Blocking them excludes you from AI shopping recommendations.
+Blocking them excludes you from AI buying recommendations.

 Stabilize your URLs

-One canonical URL per product, without a mandatory session parameter, accessible for direct reading.
+One canonical URL per product, with no mandatory session parameter, accessible for direct reading.

-Title, price, description, attributes and reviews must appear in the HTML source, not in an API call loaded after the fact.
+Title, price, description, attributes and reviews must appear in the HTML source, not in an API call loaded afterward.

 Structuring your product data

 Schema.org Product markup is the language agents speak.
-Without it, your data remains text to be guessed; with it, it becomes fields that can be used directly.
+Without it, your data stays as text to be guessed; with it, it becomes directly exploitable fields.

 The Schema.org Product foundation

-Each page must declare at minimum: name, brand, description, image, sku and a universal identifier gtin.
+Each page must declare at minimum: name, brand, description, image, sku and a universal gtin identifier.
 These fields let an agent recognize your product, deduplicate it against the competition and attach it to a category.

 Offer and AggregateRating: the decisive pair

-The Offer type carries the price (price), the currency (priceCurrency) and the availability (availability).
-This is what the agent reads to apply a budget constraint.
-The AggregateRating type carries the average rating and the number of reviews: the social proof the agent uses to break a tie between equivalent products.
-The FAQPage schema, for its part, remains a strong signal for AI Overviews and deserves to be present on your category pages and buying guides.
+The Offer type carries the price (price), the currency (priceCurrency) and availability (availability).
+That is what the agent reads to apply a budget constraint.
+The AggregateRating type carries the average rating and review count: the social proof the agent uses to separate equivalent products.
+The FAQPage schema, meanwhile, remains a strong signal for AI Overviews and deserves a place on your category pages and buying guides.

 Comparison: standard page versus agent-ready page